 Seeing as though millennials now make up the largest generation, it’s even more critical that this shift in proactive healthcare takes place.
 That’s why we want to do our part to empower you to engage with your health and wellness and give you the tools to easily do so.
 Whether you’re putting off a disruptive symptom or ignoring it all together for the sake of time or energy, the fact of the matter is that putting symptoms on the back burner only causes more disruption when they can no longer be ignored.

-By offering more than 30 at-home lab tests ranging from Thyroid to Cholesterol, we want to put you in the driver’s seat of your own health and wellness journey.
-Another way to take a proactive approach to your needs is by signing up for our Control membership, which will give you access to a lab test of your choice for $24.99 a month.
-In addition to your result reports, you’ll get access to webinar panels, and as with all Everlywell tests, your results can be shared with your physician or medical professional to further support your health and wellness needs.
+By offering more than 30 at-home lab tests ranging from Thyroid to Cholesterol and a Lyme Disease Test, we want to put you in the driver’s seat of your own health and wellness journey.
+As with all Everlywell tests, your results can be shared with your physician or medical professional to further support your health and wellness needs.

 While the findings about millennial health trends may feel a bit alarming, it’s important to remember you know your health and wellness needs better than anyone else.
 And you can rest assured knowing we’ll be here to support your efforts in shifting to a more proactive approach along the way.